CarinaMorar/CC_Carina_Morar_2026_Apps/README.md

 - Logout URL:
   - `http://localhost:3000`

-* Note: this is the URL of local frontend.
+> **_NOTE:_** Note: this is the URL of local frontend.
 After finishing the development, you have to change with the one from Azure/AWS web apps.

 Record:
 - **App Client ID**